dtransposed/dtransposed.github.io/_posts/2021-12-24-DeFi-Adventure-2.md

 ## Summary

 This concludes my DeFi Adventure.
 I have to say, that now, having spent several weeks learning the basics of the DeFi, I am extremely curious about the details and nuances of the invention.
 I am frequently mesmerized by the ingenuity and "zero-to-one" thinking of some of the creators in this space.
 Finally, I also have to admit that the whole idea of being independent of the legacy financial system is very appealing for me.
 However, the DeFi world still has teething troubles, so it is wise to tread carefully.
-In the end:
+I do not remember where I heard this quote, but it seems like a fitting, humorous conclusion of this series:

 > When a user steals from a bank - it is called a crime.
 >